opemily/tarot-card-reader/README.md

 *Tell your fortune with this Tarot Card Reader*

-Come inside the tent of the Omnipotent Emily and ask the cards your fortune with an electronic Tarot card reader built with nodejs and JavaScript/jQuery!
+Come inside the tent of the Omnipotent Emily and ask the cards your fortune with a Tarot card reader built with nodejs and JavaScript/jQuery!

 ## User Stories